 These sites include information on how to find qualified veteran candidates, attending career fairs, retention strategies, and more.

 5. Hire Military Veterans for the Right Reasons

 While some employers want to hire veterans because it feels patriotic, helps their image, or may provide a tax break, it’s crucial to ensure that your veteran applicant is in fact the right candidate for the job.
 Just as with any candidate, you’ll need to assess things like their technical and soft skills, cultural fit, expectations regarding work life balance, and career goals.

 Still Wondering How to Hire Veterans for Your Company?

 With the discipline and sacrifice that comes with military service, veterans are a sure value add to any workforce.
 But to recruit and hire veterans, you need to make sure that your company is attractive to those who’ve served.
 You can start by reaching out to the job market experts.
-Let Monster be your destination for free hiring resources, such as job market updates and helpful insights into recruiting trends and strategies in your industry.
+Let Monster be your destination for hiring resources, such as our free Veteran Hiring Guide, and start connecting with veteran job seekers today.